DaltonCole/Secure_Comparison/readme.md

 This project is a python3 implementation of the paper [Secure k-Nearest Neighbor Query over Encrypted Data in Outsourced Environments](http://web.mst.edu/~wjiang/SkNN-ICDE14.pdf).

 ## Installation
 All code is written in python3.
+The Paillier encryption library [phe](https://pypi.python.org/pypi/phe/) requires [GNU multiprecision library](http://www.multiprecision.org) for large number calculations.
-The dependencies can be installed using
+These dependencies can be installed using
 ```
+sudo apt install libmpc-dev
-pip install phe
+sudo pip3 install gmpy2 phe
 ```

+On some systems these may fail or require manual installation.
+If there are issues installing the dependencies, contact [Dalton Cole](mailto:drcg5@mst.edu) or [Samuel  Grush](mailto:skgn78).

 ## Usage
-Communication between the parties is networked on localhost.
+Communication between the parties is networked on localhost by default.
 The server and client must each be run independently to start a session.
 In one terminal, type
 ```
 ./server.py